Herbert Morrison: Leadership manoeuvres

+In government

+Although Morrison initially asked Attlee to be appointed as Foreign Secretary, he was instead persuaded to take the positions of Lord President of the Council and Leader of the House of Commons, which gave him responsibility for coordinating Labour's domestic programme.
+Whenever Attlee was away for any reason, Morrison stood in for him, and became the de facto deputy prime minister; although he never formally held that title, he did obtain the post of Deputy Leader of the Labour Party.
 Morrison supervised the major Labour programme of nationalising large sectors of industry.
-As Lord President he chaired the committee on the Socialization of Industries, and followed the model that was already in place of setting up public corporations, such as the BBC in broadcasting (1927).
-The owners of corporate stock were given government bonds, and the government took full ownership of each affected company, consolidating it into a national monopoly.
+As Lord President he chaired the committee on the Socialization of Industries, and followed the model that was already in place of setting up public corporations – such as, in broadcasting, the establishment in 1927 of the BBC.
+The owners of corporate stock were given government bonds in exchange, and the government took full ownership of each affected company, consolidating it into a national monopoly.
 The management remained the same, only now they became public servants working for the government.
 For the Labour Party leadership, nationalisation was a method to consolidate national planning in their own hands.

-It was not designed to modernise old industries, make them efficient, or transform their organisational structure.
+Morrison believed that the new National Health Service (NHS) being set up by Aneurin Bevan should be run by local councils, rather than by a national body.
+Morrison argued that London had the best council-run hospitals in the country; however, Bevan won the backing of the prime minister, and his vision for a national NHS was realised.

 In July 1946, Morrison, together with US ambassador Henry F. Grady proposed "The Morrison-Grady Plan", intended to resolve the Palestine conflict, calling for federalisation under overall British trusteeship.
-Morrison was a longtime sympathizer with Zionism, but the plan was ultimately rejected by both Palestinians and Zionists.
+Morrison was a longtime sympathizer with Zionism, but the plan was ultimately rejected by both Palestinian Arabs and Zionists.

+Foreign Secretary, 1951

-Following Ernest Bevin's resignation as Foreign Secretary, Morrison took over his role, but did not feel at ease in the Foreign Office.
-He took an aggressive stance against Iran's nationalist Prime Minister Mohammed Mosaddeq and approved his overthrow.
-His tenure there was cut short by Labour's defeat in the 1951 general election, and he was appointed a Member of the Order of the Companions of Honour in November that year.
+Following Ernest Bevin's resignation as Foreign Secretary in March 1951, Morrison took over his role, but did not feel at ease in the Foreign Office.
+Attlee later described his appointment as a 'bad mistake' and 'he had no idea he (Morrison) was so ignorant' when it came to foreign affairs.
+The main issue which arose during his tenure was the crisis which erupted in Iran, when its nationalist Prime Minister Mohammed Mosaddeq nationalised the Anglo-Persian Oil Company, Morrison advocated for military action in response, but his views were not shared by his cabinet colleagues.
+His tenure there of seven months was cut short by Labour's defeat in the 1951 general election in October, and he was appointed a Member of the Order of the Companions of Honour in November that year.